This savory garlic farro recipe is a perfect alternative to rice or potatoes — simple to make, nutty and delicious!

 - Warm the olive oil and garlic in a medium sauce pan over medium heat for 2 minutes.
-Add the Tuscan Fields Farro Perlato, and let it toast in the olive oil – stirring often – until it starts to look golden, about 5 minutes.
-Add the chicken broth all at one, increase the heat to high and bring it to a boil.
+Add the farro, and let it toast in the olive oil – stirring often – until it starts to look golden, about 5 minutes.
+Add the chicken broth all at once, increase the heat to high and bring it to a boil.

-- Cover the pot with a tight fitting lid, and reduce the heat to medium-low (or whatever keeps it at a light boil).
+- Once it's reached a hard boil, cover the pot with a tight-fitting lid, and reduce the heat to medium-low (or whatever keeps it at a light boil).
 Let the farro simmer for 18 minutes, then remove it from heat and let the it sit for another 5 minutes before taking the lid off.

 - Fluff the farro with a fork, remove the garlic, and serve it hot.

 Take a minute to read through the comments for some extra tips, as well as the box instructions for your variety, as cooking needs can vary widely from type of farro you use to methodology (e.g., lid/no lid).